jdittrich/userNeedResearchBook/text/preface.md

 #### Abstract{-}

-_A Beginner’s Guide to Finding User Needs_ shows you how to use qualitative research to learn about the motivations, activities, and problems of (potential) users.
-The book was created for UX researchers, UX designers and product managers.
+_A Beginner’s Guide to Finding User Needs_ shows you how to gain an in-depth understanding of motivations, activities, and problems of (potential) users.
+The book is written for UX researchers, UX designers and product managers.

 #### License{-}